 Examine the venting system every six months for obstructions and/or deterioration of the vent piping.
+Check all vent system connections for leakage and repair or reseal as necessary.

 Remove all soot or other obstructions from chimney which will retard free draft.